 Hosting the Olympic Games – Top 3 Pros and Cons

-The 2020 Summer Games in Tokyo, Japan, were originally scheduled to begin on July 24, but have been postponed due to COVID-19 (coronavirus) concerns.
+The 2020 Summer Games in Tokyo, Japan, were originally scheduled to begin on July 24, but were postponed due to COVID-19 (coronavirus) concerns.
 A Mar.
 24, 2020 joint statement from the International Olympic Committee (IOC) and Japanese Prime Minister Shinzo Abe stated, “The IOC president and the Prime Minister of Japan have concluded that the Games… must be rescheduled… to safeguard the health of the athletes, everybody involved in the Olympic Games and the international community.”
-The IOC announced the Tokyo Summer Games will be played be July 23 to Aug.
+The IOC announced the Tokyo Summer Games will be played from July 23 to Aug.
 8, 2021 and will still be referred to as Tokyo 2020.

 Are the Olympic Games an Overall Benefit for Their Host Countries and Cities?

 The Olympics increase valuable tourism, which can boost local economies.

 The 2016 Rio de Janeiro Summer Games had a global audience of five billion with the Games broadcast in 200 countries.More than 56% of foreign visitors to Brazil for the 2016 Games were new visitors and Brazil set tourism records with 6.6 million foreign tourists and $6.2 billion dollars.

 England welcomed more than one visitor every second in June 2013 after the 2012 London Summer Olympics, a 12% increase over 2012.Those tourists also spent more: $2.57 billion in June (a 13% increase) and $12.1 billion in the first half of 2013.